Here’s the question: Does a pleated skirt, in general, make you look bigger? YES.

 The thick straps cut the ankle area and make our legs look shorter.

 If you still want to wear straps, you can always opt for the thinner straps or straps with skin tone color to make it less obvious!

 If you are not a heel person, flat can looks flattering too.

-For me, I do think pointed flats look nicer than the round toe flats as they again, creates a V line and elongate our legs and create a slimmer effect!
+For me, I do think pointed flats look nicer than round-toe flats as they again, create a V line and elongate our legs and create a slimmer effect!

 So there you go ladies – 8 tips on how to wear a pleated skirt as a plus-size?
 Let’s have a quick checklist first.

 - Stay away from the pleated skirt with high-saturation colors